saee-gore/Amazon-Login-Automator/README.md

 - Closing the browser

 ### Browser
-- Google Chrome is being used for this project
+- Google Chrome is being used for this project.
+- Other browsers can be used as well instead of Google Chrome.
+Appropriate browser driver needs to be downloaded fir it to work.
 Note: Please download appropriate google driver from this website `https://chromedriver.chromium.org/`